safe-webdrop/cryptlib-tools/README.md

 These are only three examples of how you can use Cryptlib to build reliable tools for users.
 And there are many more tools to come in the near future.

+## Code Review

+Every code review is most welcome, however in order to maintain the stability and reliability of the code base I will carefully vet any contribution and I may chose to rewrite it, add comments and documentation, rather than taking it as is.
+Needless to say that code changes will happen only after conclusion of extensive tests.